On Dancing: How Representation Can Encourage Younsters to Turn to Dance

 Representation matters.

 When I was about 4-5 years old I was taken to a dance class in my neighborhood.
 I honestly can’t recall specifically what happened that day but I knew I did not feel like I belonged.
-I never set foot in this class ever again.
+Never set foot in this class ever again.

-Fast forward years later when I moved to New York, I was often asked if I was a dancer.
-Maybe it was because of my posture (which I got from walking on a 10cm beam in artistic gymnastics).
-I honestly thought people were joking around; after all, I looked nothing like the girls I had seen all my life on the cover of Martine et Les Petit Rats de l’Opera, or even the girls from Dirty Dancing.
+Fast forward to my move to New York years later, where I often found myself being asked if I was a dancer.
+Perhaps it was due to my posture, a trait cultivated from walking on a 10cm beam in artistic gymnastics.
+At first, I thought people were joking; after all, I looked nothing like the graceful girls on the cover of Martine et Les Petit Rats de l’Opera or the ones from Dirty Dancing.

-My legs were muscular a bit like one of my idols, Surya Bonali, but oh boy! do I remember how people used to talk about hers…
+My legs were muscular a bit like one of my idols, Surya Bonali, but oh boy, I vividly remember the discussions around hers…

 Bonaly constantly faced negativity from judges as she did not fit into their norm.
 Being black did not correlate with their idea of being graceful as characterized by the white feminine body.
 This clearly demonstrates that the dominant white culture determines who is and is not allowed to be exceptional and that definitions of what is acceptable behavior can change based on who is performing it “(Jackson, 1999).

-The way I perceived myself through the eyes of society prevented me from even considering classical dance as an option.
-I still loved to dance and even created a couple routines for school.
-In the early ’90s, American Hip Hop pertained to the French media and I thought, maybe I could try that – this may be more “for people like me”.
+Society’s perception of me hindered any consideration of classical dance as an option.
+Despite still loving to dance and creating routines for school, I never thought it was for someone like me.
+In the early ’90s, American Hip Hop made its way into the French media, and I thought, maybe I could try that – perhaps it’s more “for people like me.”

-It took many years and growth to overcome these stereotypes and feel comfortable showing my legs!
-But I felt a bit cheated that I was never encouraged to pursue the practice of dance.
+It took many years and a significant amount of personal growth to overcome these stereotypes and feel comfortable showcasing my legs.
+However, a sense of being cheated lingered, as I was never encouraged to pursue the practice of dance.

-Of course, dancers such as Debbie Allen and later Misty Copeland paved the way for a newer generation of classical dancers, and dance companies such as Alvin American Dance Theater pioneered Black Excellence, but I never saw them as a kid.
+Certainly, dancers like Debbie Allen and later Misty Copeland paved the way for a new generation of classical dancers.
+Dance companies like Alvin American Dance Theater pioneered Black Excellence, yet I never saw them as a child.

 More Afro Dancers here and here